Advisor Growth Study Club: How to Raise Your RIA Fees and Charge What You’re Worth

 Many clients are wary of fee increases because they suspect you are simply trying to get more money from them.
 As a result, Advisors need to build trust and credibility with their clients during these fee conversations.

 The best way to build that trust is by being transparent about what you charge and how you justify the pricing.
-Steve told a story about a panel of Financial Advisors who were asked by an audience member how they work out their fees.
+Steve shared a story about a panel of Financial Advisors who were asked how they work out their fees.
 One Advisors responded cagily and refused to be explicit about what he charges – which lost the audience’s trust immediately.

 3. Be Ready to Walk Away